 - Protection Class: If the robot will be used in applications where food, medical instruments, laboratory equipment or flammable products are manufactured, it may require a certain level of protection.
 Some automation providers offer different levels of protection for the same type of robot depending upon the environment or application in which the robot will be applied.

 - Risk Assessment: To fully ensure the safety of the robot in a specific scenario, it is necessary to provide a risk assessment for each robot before placing it on the facility floor.
 If the assessment reveals that there are hazards despite any built-in safety features, action must be taken to provide any necessary protective measures, especially to fully ensure the safety of human operators around collaborative robots.

 The above-mentioned selection criteria will get you off to a good start when researching robots as the most suitable industrial robot for a manufacturing application is the one that not only provides the speed, payload and reach necessary for the task, but also meets the spatial and safety requirements of the application and facility.

-For assistance selecting the most appropriate robot technology for your application, please contact John Henry Foster.
+For assistance selecting the most appropriate robot technology for your application, please contact JHFOSTER.